Thomas-Torrente/moderation-keywords-extended/README.md

 ## English

 Blacklist of offensive words and phrases in French and English.
-Automatically generated with accented, leetspeak, case, and space-replacement variants (_ and -).
+Generated with accented, leetspeak, case.

 **Files:**
 - `blacklist.txt`: base list